crossminer/scava-docs/docs/admin/Access-to-MongoDB-database-using-PONGO.md

 ### 2. Initiate a Connection to the MongoDb

-In context of the CROSSMINER platform, a Configuration service allow you to initiate a connection whit the mongoDb data base.
+In context of the Scava platform, a Configuration service allow you to initiate a connection whit the mongoDb data base.

 * In Dependency section of plugin.xml file , add a dependency to the **org.ossmeter.platform** plugin.
 * You can now create a new connection to the database using the Configuration service.